apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Is this really the closing message you want voters to hear?': Tapper presses Johnson over vulgar Trump rally**
+**5 things to know before the stock market opens Monday**

-You can read more about it [here](https://www.cnn.com/2024/10/21/politics/video/sotu-speaker-mike-johnson-trump-arnold-palmer-tangent-digvid).
+You can read more about it [here](https://www.cnbc.com/2024/10/21/5-things-to-know-before-the-stock-market-opens-monday-october-21.html).

 ## Requirements
 - Python 3.8